|Object||Remove the handle|

 |Dimensions||1 3/16 in x 8 in / 3.0 cm x 20.5 cm|

-This puzzle will either make you frustrated or else it will make you want to see if you can solve it.
+This 10 ring puzzle will either make you frustrated or else it will make you want to see if you can solve it.
 Either way you'll have to struggle through over 1000 moves to solve this puzzle.
-It might look like our regular catacombs but we've added an extra 6 loops.
+It might look like our regular catacombs but we've added extra loops.
 Let the fun begin!

 Customer Reviews |Write your own review!